-[†] This letter, dated from Trent, January 1, 1543, and Carnesecchi's reply to it, were inserted in a collection of Italian letters, published by Ludovico Dolci in 1555, and republished in Latin by Schelhorn, in his Amœnitates Ecclesiasticæ, tom. ii. pp. 146-179.
+^{} This letter, dated from Trent, January 1, 1543, and Carnesecchi's reply to it, were inserted in a collection of Italian letters, published by Ludovico Dolci in 1555, and republished in Latin by Schelhorn, in his Amœnitates Ecclesiasticæ, tom. ii. p.
+146-179.
 Some writers have denied the genuineness of the letter of Flaminio, while others suppose that Carnesecchi's reply induced him to retract his opinion.
 (Hesse, Not. ad Nolten.
 Vit.
 Olympiæ Moratæ, p.
 73.)
-A desire to add a celebrated name to the protestant roll has led to the adoption of these hypotheses.
+A desire to add a celebrated name to the protestant roll appears to have led to the adoption of these hypotheses.

-entirely engrossed with secular literature, as his juvenile poems evince.
-In middle life he applied his mind to sacred letters, made the scriptures his chief study, and derived his highest pleasure from meditating on divine things.
-It was at this time that he composed his paraphrases on the Psalms in prose and verse, and lived in the society of Valdez, Martyr, the duchess of Ferrara, and other persons addicted to the reformed opinions.
-The third period of his life extends from the time that the court of Rome adopted decisive measures for suppressing the reformed opinions in Italy, to the year 1550, in which he died.
-His letter on the eucharist was written immediately after some of his most intimate acquaintance had been forced to fly from their native country to avoid imprisonment or a The mild and yielding disposition fiery death. of Flaminio was more fitted for contemplation and retirement than for controversy and suffering.
-Like many others, he might not have made up his mind to separate formally from the church of Rome, and the fate of those who had ventured on that step would not help forward his resolution.
-His friends in the sacred college were anxious to retain him; and the article of the real presence. from which many protestants could not extricate themselves, was perhaps the means best fitted for entangling the devout mind of Flaminio, and reconciling him to remain in the communion of a church, whose public creed was at variance with some of the sentiments which were dearest to his heart.

-Two years after the time referred to, he refused the honourable employment of secretary to the council of Trent; "because," says Pallavicini, "he favoured the new opinions, and would not employ his pen for an assembly by which he knew these opinions would be condemned."
-The cardinal indeed adds, that he had the happiness to be brought subsequently to acknowledge his errors through his acquaintance with Pole, and died a good catholic.
-But there is no evidence that he ever retracted his former sentiments; and in none of his writings, earlier or later, do we read any thing of purgatory, prayers for the dead or to saints, pilgrimages, penances, or any of those voluntary services which were so much insisted on by all the devoted adherents to Rome; but everywhere we find the warmest piety and purest morality, founded on scriptural principles and enforced by the most evangelical mo-We know, that the court of Rome, after it was awakened to its danger, was eager to engage the pens of the learned, in its defence against the reformers.+ If the advisers to whom Flaminio
+fitted for contemplation and retirement than for controversy and suffering.
+Like many others, he might not have made up his mind to separate formally from the church of Rome; and the fate of those who had ventured on that step would not help forward his resolution.
+His friends in the sacred college were anxious to retain him; and the article of the real presence, from which many protestants could not extricate themselves, was perhaps the means best fitted for entangling the devout mind of Flaminio, and reconciling him to remain in the communion of a church whose public creed was at variance with some of the sentiments which were dearest to his But two years after the time now referred to, he refused the honourable employment of secretary to the council of Trent; "because," says Pallavicini, "he favoured the new opinions, and would not employ his pen for an assembly by which he knew these opinions would be condemned."
+The cardinal indeed adds, that Flaminio had the happiness to be brought subsequently to acknowledge his errors through his acquaintance with Pole, and died a good catholic.
+But there is no evidence that he ever retracted his former sentiments; and in none of his writings, earlier or later, do we read anything of purgatory, prayers for the dead or to saints, pilgrimages, penances, or any of those voluntary services which were so much insisted on by all the devoted adherents to Rome; but everywhere we find the warmest piety and purest morality, founded on Scriptural principles, and enforced by the most evangelical motives.
+We know, that the court of Rome, after it was awakened to its danger, was eager to engage the pens of the learned in its defence against the reformers.
+If the advisers to whom Flaminio committed himself during the last years of his life, could have prevailed on him to write any thing of this kind, it would have been triumphantly proclaimed; but it was a sufficient victory for them to be able to retain such a man in their chains, and to publish the solitary letter on the eucharist, which was written seven years before his death, as if it had been his dying testimony, and as a proof that he was not alienated from the catholic faith.
+Even this was the opinion only of a few of his private friends; for the verdict of the Vatican was very different.
+The report that it was intended to disinter his body, after his death, might be groundless;† but it is certain that his writings were inserted in the prohibitory index, though care was taken afterwards to wipe off this disgrace, by expunging from that record the name of a man who had lived on terms of intimacy with the chief dignitaries of the church, and whose genius and piety must always reflect credit on the society to which he belonged.

-[•] Istor.
+^{} Istor.
 Conc.
 Trent. ad an.
 1545.